divyajeettt/custom-risc-interpreter/README.md

 ## Some Key Features

+The Assembler and Simulator both support (some) floating point numbers which can be represented using the custom exponent notation.
+In the simulator, even the FLAGS register is handled as asked.

 ### SimpleAssembler

 The Simple-Assembler reads input (from stdin) until and EOF is encountered.
 It scans over and parses the input multiple times.
 If the code is syntactically correct, and error free, the code is translated into a binary (*machine code*).
 The generated machine code is given as output (to stdout).